seeren/cache/README.md

 ->withHeader("Expires", $item->last(true));
 ```

-> Passing true at `last` add the timeToLive to the lastSave timestamp.
+> Passing true at `last` add the timeToLive to the lastSave timestamp

 ## License